HL7/cql/input/pages/09-b-cqlreference.md

 define "StartOfClosedInterval": start of Interval[1, 5] // 1
 define "StartOfOpenLowInterval": start of Interval(1, 5] // 2
 define "StartOfClosedNullLowInterval": start of Interval[null, 5] // -2147483648
-define "StartOfOpendNullLowInterval": start of Interval(null, 5] // uncertainty[-2147483648, 5]
+define "StartOfOpenNullLowInterval": start of Interval(null, 5] // uncertainty[-2147483648, 5]
+define "StartOfOpenNullLowOpenHighInterval": start of Interval(null, 5) // uncertainty[-2147483648, 4]
 define "StartOfBoundlessDateInterval": start of Interval[null, null] as Interval<Date> // @0001-01-01
 define "StartOfAnyPointTypeInterval": start of Interval[null, null] as Interval<Any> // null define "StartOfNullInterval": start of (null as Interval<Integer>) // null